Last updated on

 Schedule

 A lab assignment will be released almost every week on Wednesday (including the first week!) and will usually be due by 23:00 on Friday the following week.
 This means that during the help sessions in any given week, you can ask for help with either the lab that was released that Wednesday (and is due the following Friday), or the one that was released the previous Wednesday (and is due that Friday).
-There will be 9 graded labs during the semester:
+There will be 9 labs during the semester:

 We generally won’t post lab solutions, but you can always ask for help with past labs in any help session.